 There are a lot of computer options to choose from, since I mainly work with Windows systems, most of my advice will be centered on that OS.
-I run Windows 7 x64 both at home and professionally, so I have not spent much time with Windows 10.
-A lot of people simply like the user interface with Windows 7.
+As an update I now run Windows 10 Pro both at home and professionally, and I am familiar with installing and upgrading both systems.
+If you need help with fixing or upgrading a PC please let me know.

 Windows 10 does have some advantages, like touch screen, but there is a learning curve.
 Will Windows 10 run all Windows 7 applications, mostly.
 A lot of drivers are compatible, but printers and graphics cards can be a different story.
 You will need the latest drivers which may not be available.
 That means purchasing a new printer or graphics card.